aayushdogra/task-manager-microservice/README.md

 - Stable secondary sorting (`Id`)
 - Page clamping for invalid pages
 - Maximum page size enforcement (safety)

+Pagination, sorting, and filtering logic is handled entirely in the **service layer**, keeping endpoints thin and focused on HTTP concerns only.

+### JWT Authentication (Phase 1)

+Stateless JWT authentication is implemented to support user registration and login.

+- `POST /auth/register` — register a new user
+- `POST /auth/login` — authenticate user and issue JWT access token
+- Password hashing using `PasswordHasher<T>`
+- JWT generation using HS256
+- Token claims include `sub`, `email`, `jti`, and `expiration`
+- Authentication and authorization middleware configured in correct order
+- No refresh tokens or role-based authorization in this phase

+This phase focuses on establishing a clean and correct authentication foundation.

 ### Health monitoring & Debugging